LucijaZuzic/sopila_transcriptor_web/README.md

 # Sopila Sheet Music Generator: User Guide

 Welcome!
-This tool is designed to help you transform your **Sopila** (a traditional Croatian woodwind instrument) audio recordings into professional **sheet music (PDFs)**.
+This tool is designed to help you transform your **Sopila** (a traditional Croatian woodwind instrument) audio recordings into professional **sheet music using the Portable Document Format (PDF)**.

-Below is a step-by-step guide on how to use the application.
+Below is a step-by-step guide on how to use the application at [https://sopilatranscriptorweb.firebaseapp.com/](https://sopilatranscriptorweb.firebaseapp.com/).

 ---